miklevin/MikeLev.in/_posts/2025-03-29-vim-macro-to-lua.md

 And you think VSCode and all its VSCodium, Cursor, Windsurf forks are safe harbor?
 Remember Eclipse?
 No?
 You're not as old as me.
-It was the totally dominant free and open source IDE from IBM, but then licensing changed.
+It was the totally dominant free and open source IDE from IBM -- too big to fail.
+Too free to not use.
+Too large of a user-base to switch.
+But then licensing changed.
 Proprietary versions like IntelliJ came undermining.
 Then what once felt like acceptable performance became perceived as Java-encumbered sluggishness.

 ### The Inevitable Tech Churn

 So?
 VSCode has browser-encumbered sluggishness -- and a whole tower of kooky dependencies from Electron/Chromium to NodeJS -- all of which bog it down while at the same time are classics of the tech hamsterwheel meat-grinder.
 How long do you think that will last as tech forges ahead?
+I'm not saying don't use them.
+I use Cursor AI every day myself -- but while knowing that none of the specifics of the muscle memory I'm developing (`Ctrl` + `Shift` + `P`) are future-proof.

 What about Zed?
 Who's Zed?
 Zed's not dead... yet.
 Stop this atrocity in the tech profession.
 Learn one macro system once for life: **VIM**... and then learn how